rohitkjohnedu/my_yade/doc/sphinx/introduction.rst

 hides 3 internal dispatchers within the :yref:`InteractionLoop` engine; they all operate on interactions and are, for performance reasons, put together:

 :yref:`IGeomDispatcher`
 	uses the first set of functors (``Ig2``), which are dispatched based on combination of ``2`` :yref:`Shapes<Shape>` objects.
 Dispatched functor resolves exact collision configuration and creates an Interaction Geometry :yref:`IGeom<Interaction::geom>` (whence ``Ig`` in the name) associated with the interaction, if there is collision.
-The functor might as well determine that there is no real collision even if they did overlap in the approximate collision detection (e.g. the :yref:`Aabb` did overlap, bod the shapes did not).
+The functor might as well determine that there is no real collision even if they did overlap in the approximate collision detection (e.g. the :yref:`Aabb` did overlap, but the shapes did not).
 In that case the attribute :yref:`<Interaction::isReal>` is set to false and interaction is scheduled for removal.

 	#.
 The first functor, :yref:`Ig2_Sphere_Sphere_ScGeom`, is called on interaction of 2 :yref:`Spheres<Sphere>` and creates :yref:`ScGeom` instance, if appropriate.